navinlabcode/CNV_pipeline/README.md

 -------------
  Features:

-        1. it can support both hiseq and nextseq data.
+        1. It can support both hiseq and nextseq data.

         2. The segmentations for CBS can run in paralell.

-        3. it can analysis the CNV based on different bin size resolution from 100k to 10M.
+        3. It can analysis the CNV based on different bin size resolution from 100k to 10M.

-        4. it generates the QC results by dashboard
+        4. It generates the QC results by dashboard

 -------------
 Usage: